Skip to main content

 Introduction

 This article describes the main steps for developing .NET applications for Torizon OS devices using the Torizon IDE extension.
+It presents a walkthrough of the development process.
+You will learn to go from a project template to a working application.
 To help you test and understand the basics, we will also guide you in setting up and running a sample that uses the GPIO interface.

 This article covers the following topics: